Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Methodology

 \subsection{Active Constraint Set Analysis}

-A key insight is that, at each control interval, the square \textit{active constraint set}, $\mathcal{A}$ governs the control strategy, and the gain matrix can be partitioned into 4 sub-matrices, $G_\mathcal{A}, G_\mathcal{B}, G_\mathcal{C}$ and $G_\mathcal{D}$, based on each variable's constraint.
+A critical point of understanding is that each active CV constraint bounded at its limit will consume a degree of freedom from the unconstrained MVs.
+Thus, at the LP solution, the number of unconstrained MVs is equal to the number of constrained CVs, forming a square \textit{active constraint set}, $\mathcal{A}$, which governs the control strategy.
+The gain matrix can be partitioned into 4 sub-matrices, $G_\mathcal{A}, G_\mathcal{B}, G_\mathcal{C}$ and $G_\mathcal{D}$, based on each variable's constraint.